spoeky-dev/DiscordJS/README.md

 npm install discordjs
 npm install dotenv
 ```
-Now, create a .env file and add
+Now, create a .env file and add your token:
 `TOKEN = 123` where you replace '123' with your Bot Token.

-Last but not least, in `./src/handlers/slashHandler` add your `clientID` and `guildID`.
+Last but not least, in `./src/handlers/slashHandler` add your `clientID`

 ## Start